PeterShin23/remote-coder/README.md

 ./scripts/copy_configs.sh
 ```

 This copies your current `.env`, `config/projects.yaml`, and `config/agents.yaml` into `~/.remote-coder`, falling back to the example files if needed.
+After editing the files, rerun the script and use `!reload-projects` in Slack to apply changes without restarting.
 You can also copy files manually if you prefer:

 ```bash
 cp /path/to/remote-coder/.env.example .env